HuangJianxiang-SJTU/CALVADOS-3-CODLAD-backmapping/README.md

 # CALVADOS-3 / CODLAD Backmapping Pipeline

-Reproducible figure generation for the manuscript *"AI-Driven Multi-Scale Reconstruction of Protein Ensembles: Bridging Coarse-Grained Dynamics with Generative All-Atom Models"*.
+Reproducible figure generation for the manuscript *"Local Geometry Recovers but Cooperative Structure Does Not: Residue-Resolved Limits of All-Atom Reconstruction from Single-Bead Coarse-Grained Disordered Protein Ensembles"*.

 This repository contains plotting scripts, data-processing scripts, intermediate CSVs, cached backmapped conformations, and the final manuscript figure PDFs.
 All figures can be regenerated